iExecBlockchainComputing/iexec-sdk/README.md

 - 0 = successful
 - 1 = error

-Finally, you could choose to parse the SDK stdout/stderr to access more information. ex:
+Finally, you could choose to parse the SDK stdout/stderr to access more information.
+Use the global option --raw to get json formated output. ex:

-- `iexec orderbook show &> out.txt`
+- `iexec orderbook show --raw &> out.txt`
-- `iexec orderbook show |& grep .`
+- `iexec orderbook show --raw |& grep .`

 Warning: